gaborsimon/avr_makefile/README.md

 The makefile provides commands for the following:

-(A) BUILD
-Creates the necessary directories with object, binary, list, mapping, eeprom and hex files
+(A) BUILD: Creates the necessary directories with object, binary, list, mapping, eeprom and hex files

-(B) CLEAN
-Removes all of the generated directories ([generated], [objects], [upload]).
+(B) CLEAN: Removes all of the generated directories ([generated], [objects], [upload]).

-(C) ALL
-Performs the CLEAN after the BUILD commands.
+(C) ALL: Performs the CLEAN after the BUILD commands.

-(D) PROGRAM
-Uploads the .hex file into the AVR ship.
+(D) PROGRAM: Uploads the .hex file into the AVR ship.

-(E) READFUSE
-Reads back the fuse bits from the AVR chip into individual .hex files (high fuse, low fuse, extended fuse) of [UPLOAD] directory.
+(E) READFUSE: Reads back the fuse bits from the AVR chip into individual .hex files (high fuse, low fuse, extended fuse) of [UPLOAD] directory.

-(E) READEEPROM
-Reads back the EEPROM content from the AVR chip into a .hex files of [UPLOAD] directory.
+(E) READEEPROM: Reads back the EEPROM content from the AVR chip into a .hex files of [UPLOAD] directory.